Getting the support and funding to build the digital infrastructure needed to thrive

 - The retention of 20 existing businesses that planned to relocate out of county because of the lack of broadband.

 - An increase of 430 teleworkers and 773 home-based businesses over 10 years as a result of broadband.

-As a result of SNG’s research, analysis, and report the CCEDC obtained the endorsement of their funding request from the Governor of Colorado and met the Federal Economic Development Administration to receive the funding needed for their broadband implementation.
+As a result of SNG’s research, analysis, and report the CCEDC obtained the endorsement of their funding request from the Governor of Colorado and met the Federal Economic Development Administration to receive the $2 million in funding needed for their broadband implementation.

 What Custer County said

 Feedback on the Custer County Broadband Impact and Market Assessment Report: “SNG provided an economic feasibility assessment of broadband that was straightforward and sensible!
 It clearly presents the benefits of broadband investments so that a community has the data points to guide and justify their decisions.”

 Experience of working with SNG: “We have some very specific needs in Custer County, so we needed a firm that could understand this and adapt to our needs.
 SNG was able to assess our broadband needs and quantify the economic impacts from broadband investments which they presented in a way that we could both understand and use for funding.
 They not only took the time to understand where we want to be, but have the know-how to help us get there.”

 Putting the Market Assessment Report to work: “I’ve provided a copy of the final report to the consultant we’ve hired to help develop our ED master plan.
 It will certainly be a major component of our long-term goals.
 Working with SNG was not only enjoyable, but educational.”

 Outcomes from working with SNG: “In the months and years ahead know that your expertise and hard work helped assure that our Custer County Broadband Infrastructure Expansion (six towers) Project received the necessary funding, was constructed and the six publicly-funded towers expanded our broadband coverage footprint to nearly 80% of county addresses.
 You did good.”